 Our Approach to Due Diligence

-Suppliers are audited annually by approved independent third party companies, against our Global Sourcing Principles and international standards.
-As a result of any findings, suppliers are expected to implement remediation plans
+M&S Clothing and Home supplier factories are required to be audited annually by approved independent third party companies and/or the M&S ethical compliance team, against our Global Sourcing Principles and international standards.
+Factories are expected to implement remediation plans as a result of any audit findings which require improvement.

-We are also expanding our evaluation of social compliance through assessments and audits further down the supply chain for Clothing and Home products.
+We are also expanding our evaluation of social compliance through assessments and audits further down the supply chain for Clothing and Home products, through M&S ethical site visits and 3rd party audits.
 This provides us with greater transparency of our Clothing and Home supply base, and a clearer assessment of human rights risks, social performance and labour conditions in our tier 2 facilities.

 In addition to the primary and secondary data we collect from our supply base, we also regularly refresh our research on key issues in our sourcing countries, to inform our risk assessments and due diligence approach.
 For example: